Polyconseil/getconf/README.rst

 * Look, in turn, at ``/etc/fubar/settings.ini`` (for produciton) and ``./local_settings.ini`` (for development)

-Once the :class:`conftools.ConfigGetter` has been configured, it can be used to retrieve settings:
+Once the ``conftools.ConfigGetter`` has been configured, it can be used to retrieve settings:

 .. code-block:: python